• Skip to primary navigation

 • The ham is from a butt portion with very little fat on it.
 You could also use a shank portion or whatever leftover ham you choose.

-• Since we are using dry navy beans and not canned, the soup is lower sodium.
+• Since we are using dried navy beans and not canned beans, the soup has less sodium.
 If you do use canned, make sure you rinse and drain well.
-Some other options are Cannellini, Pinto or Great Northern beans.
+Some other options are Cannellini beans, Pinto or Great Northern beans.

 • There are two main ways to presoak beans in preparation for cooking.
 According to NY Times, To soak beans the traditional way, cover them with water by 2 inches, add 2 tablespoons coarse kosher salt (or 1 tablespoon fine salt) per pound of beans, and let them soak for at least 4 hours or up to 12 hours.
 Drain them and rinse before using.